regmibijay/strato-dyndns/README.md

 * This tool is in no way associated with [Strato AG](https://strato.de).
 * You use this tool at your own sole responsibility.
+* To fetch external IPV4 and IPV6 Addresses, this library uses a simple PHP endpoint written and hosted by myself.
+No data about users IP is stored or processed by me except for amount of usage of API which can be seen [here](https://regdelivery.de/stratodyndns.json) publicly.
+However, logging of your IP address might still be done by Cloud Service Provider.
+If you do not want this, you can supply own API endpoint which returns pure IP address as response.
+See below in docs.

 ## Currently Supported Registrars
 - Strato